shorthouse/CoinWatch/README.md

 # 🧬 Testing
 To facilitate testing of the app, CoinWatch uses the following:
  - JUnit
- - Espresso
  - Truth
  - MockK
- - Compose testing library
+ - Jetpack Compose testing library

 # 🤝 Contribution
-Contributions to the project are welcome and encouraged!
-To get started, please check out the [contributing guidelines](https://github.com/shorthouse/CoinWatch/blob/contributing-guidelines/CONTRIBUTING.md).
+Contributions to the project are welcome and highly encouraged!
+To get started, please check out the [contributing guidelines](https://github.com/shorthouse/CoinWatch/blob/main/CONTRIBUTING.md).

 # 📥 Contact
 Do you have ideas to improve the app or a query for the developer?